-Step 1: Submission of grievances either orally through hotline 166 or in writing to DPC, through, provincial and local level structure, or inbox of the Facebook page of the Center of Communication and Education for Health (CCEH) Step 2: Recording of grievance and providing the initial response within 24 hours Step 3: Investigating the grievance and Communication of the Response within 7 days Step 4: Complainant Response: either grievance closure or taking further steps if the grievance remains open.
-If grievance remains open, complainant will be given opportunity to appeal to National Committee for Emergence Operation for COVID-19 Response
+Step 1: Submission of grievances either orally through hotline 166 or in writing to DPC, through provincial and local level structure, or inbox of the Facebook page of the Center of CCEH.

+Step 2: Recording of grievance and providing the initial response within 24 hours.

+Step 3: Investigating the grievance and Communication of the Response within 7 days.
+Step 4: Complainant Response: either grievance closure or taking further steps if the grievance remains open.
+If grievance remains open, complainant will be given opportunity to appeal to National Committee for Emergence Operation for COVID-19 Response.